 The Best Chocolate Banana Bread

 This recipe seriously feels like you’re eating actual chocolate cake… yet it’s secretly good for you at the same time!

-To cut back on fat without sacrificing moisture, I’ve packed a full two cups of mashed banana into this dangerously chocolatey and secretly healthy banana bread recipe.
+To cut back on calories without sacrificing taste or texture, I’ve packed a full two cups of mashed banana into this decadently rich and dark chocolate banana bread.

-The moisture and sweetness from the extra banana combines with rich chocolate for a chocolate banana bread so soft and so sweet that you’d swear it absolutely must be full of fat and sugar.
+The moisture and sweetness from the extra banana makes the recipe so soft and delicious that you’d swear it absolutely must be full of fat and sugar.

 But it’s not at all!!!

-It makes a great gift, and leftover slices can also be frozen for a rainy day when you need some instant comfort food.
+It makes a great gift, and leftover slices can also be frozen for a rainy day when you need some instant chocolate comfort food!

-What could be more comforting than homemade chocolate banana bread that’s ready whenever you want it???
+What could be more deliciously comforting than moist homemade double chocolate banana bread, ready whenever you want it???

 Chocolate Banana Bread

 - 2 cups overripe mashed banana